Jobs

 PROBATIONARY PERIOD

-All newly appointed staff have to serve a 9 month probationary period.During the probationary period you will have to complete the corporate staff induction, a Teaching and Learning Induction session if you deliver learning and additional mandatory courses on: Equality & Diversity session, Keeping Children safe in Education, Safeguarding Training session, Prevent, GDPR, Cyber Security and Health & Safety training session.
+All newly appointed staff must serve a 9-month probationary period.During the probationary period you will have to complete the corporate staff induction, a Teaching and Learning Induction session if you deliver learning and additional mandatory courses on: Equality & Diversity session, Keeping Children safe in Education, Safeguarding Training session, Prevent, GDPR, Cyber Security and Health & Safety training session.
 Failure to complete this will prevent you from successfully completing your probation.

 FIRST AID & FIRE MARSHALL